 You know, historically or traditionally if you talk to storage people, to technical people, they tend to speak to you in bytes and speeds and feeds and IOPs and latency and throughput and things of that nature, which are great, but at the end of the day there needs to be value to the business and sometimes it’s difficult to articulate those speeds and feeds back to business value.

 One of the scenarios was where we have an online ordering system.
 In the online ordering system what happens is the customer places the order for a product online it then goes into a queue waiting on processing.
-Once processing is done it hits on the the transactional processing that hits the plant.
+Once processing is done it hits on the transactional processing that hits the plant.
 Once the plant gets it, it then starts the manufacturing and then the shipping process occurs.
-Because of latency and disk issues in our environment this process from the time before the order was placed to the time the plant would actually see the order, it was about a six-hour gap in there.
+Because of latency and disk issues in our environment, this process, from the time before the order was placed to the time the plant would actually see the order, was about a six-hour gap.

 What could then happen as a result of that is, because the plant received the order quicker, the plant was able to manufacture the order quicker, ship the order quicker, and the customer was able to receive their order quicker.

 So, overall tremendous value as a result of something that the VSI team saw on a chart which they brought and they showed us, which ended up translating into something which was, at the end of the day, carrying some significant business value not just for us as a business but for our customer.

 We’re very grateful.
 We love having the VSI team around and we hope to continue having them around for many many years.
 They add tremendous value not just to us as a business or to an IT organization, but back to our customers.